cdcrabtree/plotrr/README.md

 ghit::install_github("cdcrabtree/plotrr")
 ```

-The latest stable version (0.2.0) can be installed from Cran.
+The latest stable version (0.2.0) can be installed from CRAN.

 ```
 install.packages("plotrr")